 Welcome to The Motherhood Maze!
 I hope you’ll stay a while.

-I am a proud stay at home mum to three little ones – Genevieve, Lucinda and Gabriel.
+I am a proud stay at home mum to three children – Genevieve, Lucinda and Gabriel.
 I am also a proud wife to a wonderful and supportive man.

 My professional background is in law, which I practised for almost a decade before moving interstate in 2010 from our home town of Perth to Newcastle, New South Wales, for my husband’s work.
 After over 7 years of marriage, we decided there was no better time than this move to start a family.
 Genevieve was born at the end of 2010.
 In the middle of 2011, my husband’s new employer relocated us back to Western Australia to the city of Bunbury about 2 hours south of Perth.
 We lived in Bunbury for 3 years, having Lucinda there in 2012.
 We moved back home to Perth in late 2014.
 From a support and parenting perspective, it was so lovely to come home to our families and old friends.
 Last but certainly not least, Gabriel was born in the middle of 2015.